marcderoo/SUMOT-deployment/README.md

 # SUMOT-deployment

 This repository contains Kubernetes configuration files for deploying the SUMOT application using ArgoCD.
+The main repository of the project is located to : https://github.com/marcderoo/SUMOT.git

 ## Architecture
 The deployment relies on a fully automated CI/CD pipeline: